 - Brasarepa – Located in Envigado, a city just south of Medellin, Brasarepa serves up typical Colombian dishes in an unpretentious setting.
 The restaurant was featured in Anthony Bourdain’s 2008 Colombia episode of No Reservations.
-Lunch here will run you about 10,000 pesos ($5).
+Lunch here will run you about 10,000 pesos ($5 USD).

 - Ajiaco’s y Mondongo’s – Ajiaco is a potato-based soup with shredded white meat chicken, corn, capers, avocado, and cream.
-It’s originally from Bogotá, but is available throughout Colombia.
-The cost here is 15,200 pesos ($7.90).
+It’s originally from Bogotá but is available throughout Colombia.
+The cost here is 15,200 pesos ($7.90 USD).
 For the adventurous, try the mondongo (tripe soup).

-- Marmoleo – For a unique dining experience, and one of the best places in the city to get a quality steak (imported from the USA), check out Marmoleo.
-Entrees run from 30,000 to 50,000 pesos ($15.50 to $25.90), making it the costliest restaurant on the list.
+- Marmoleo – For a unique dining experience and some of the best steak (imported from the USA) in the city, check out Marmoleo.
+Entrees run from 30,000 to 50,000 pesos ($15.50-25.90 USD), making it the costliest restaurant on the list.
 They also hold special events, including horse parades and fashion shows.

 - Queareparenamorarte – Also featured in the 2008 Colombia episode of No Reservations, this restaurant is actually located about an hour outside of Medellin in Rio Negro.
-At 28,000 pesos ($14.55), the average cost of an entree is on the expensive side, but the food is well worth the pilgrimage.
-I recommend the Cazuela de Pescado, a filet of fish served over rice with a sour orange sauce, onions, sweet peppers, tomatoes, limoncillo and cilantro.
+At 28,000 pesos ($14.55 USD), the average cost of an entree is on the expensive side, but the food is well worth the pilgrimage.
+I recommend the Cazuela de Pescado, a filet of fish served over rice with a sour orange sauce, onions, sweet peppers, tomatoes, limoncillo, and cilantro.